 Our present directors, Brian and Dominic May, took over the business from their father in 1990.
 In that time, they have expanded the Berthon portfolio to become the diverse business it is today.
 They have continued, through the May family ownership, with David’s forward-looking philosophy of progress, ensuring the facilities on site in Lymington are consistently world class, with an ongoing programme of upgrading and development.

 A current 30-strong cohort of apprentices will support Berthon’s workforce in the future preserving traditional shipwright skills that run the risk of being lost, as well as learning more modern relevant skills including composites, spray painting, electronic diagnosis in engineering, lean management, and an RYA day-course.
-Finally, Berthon is creating a strong portfolio of trusted quality brands; including Versadock, BHG Marine, Gemini RIBS and the revolutionary Cox Powertrain diesel outboard engine.
+Finally, Berthon is creating a strong portfolio of trusted quality brands; including Versadock, BHG Marine and Gemini RIBS .
 This distinct selection of high-end products makes Berthon a rare vertically integrated company, built on the shoulders of many May fathers.